andregregory45/active-directory/README.md

 </p>
 <br />

-<b>Note on Authentication Syntax: While the domain controller may default to the domain for local logins, always use the Down-Level Logon Name (mydomain.com\labuser) or the User Principal Name (labuser@mydomain.com) when logging into the domain as a client.
+<b>Note on Authentication Syntax: While the domain controller may default to the domain for local logins, always use the Down-Level Logon Name (MYDOMAIN\labuser) or the User Principal Name (labuser@mydomain.com) when logging into the domain as a client.
 This ensures explicit authentication and prevents conflicts with local accounts on client machines.</b>
 </p>

 <p>